-Chapter 5.
-Establishing Need, Level, and A Plan of Care When child care assistance is needed for a foster child, the child care worker must have a written referral from the foster care worker to support the need for care, indicating whether placement of the child is in a licensed foster home or in the home of a relative.
+When child care assistance is needed for a foster child, the child care worker must have a written referral from the foster care worker to support the need for care, indicating whether placement of the child is in a licensed foster home or in the home of a relative.
 Foster parents must have a need for child care such as employment or education that has been verified by the foster care worker.
 When the need for care supports employment whether there are one or two foster parents in the licensed foster home, employment information, including name of employer and days and hours of employment, must be verified for each foster parent.

 When a foster child is receiving child care due to his or her foster parents' need of employment or education and that child transitions to a new foster family, the new foster family's need for care should be assessed.
-If the new foster family has a need for care, the child care will continue with no interruption.
+If the new foster family has a need for care, the child care worker should review the new program referral for changes to the child care case and make any needed updates to the plan of care such as selection of new child care provider, change in hours of care, etc.

-- If the new foster family has a need for care, the child care will continue with no interruption. - If the new foster family does not have a need, the child care worker should confirm with the new foster family as to whether they would like to receive child care through the end of the current certification period.
-If the foster family confirms they want to continue care, the worker must allow services to continue through the current certification period.
+If the new foster family does not have a need, the child care worker should confirm with the new foster family as to whether they would like to receive child care through the end of the current certification period.
+If the new foster family declines child care, the case should be terminated with a 10-day notice.
+If the new foster family does not decline child care, the worker must allow services to continue through the current certification period.

 The worker should adjust the need for care accordingly based on the new foster family's request.
-At redetermination, the foster family is required to have a need for care to receive continued eligibility. - If the new foster family declines child care, the case should be terminated with 10- day notice.
+At redetermination, the foster family is required to have a need for care to receive continued eligibility.